kristiehuang/kristiehuang.github.io/_posts/2024-9-4-on-chasing-mountains.markdown

 ---

-this train of thought ends abruptly here… i don’t have an answer for these questions! i have a lot of faith that i’m only 22 - answers will come with time.

-if you have answers, or if you have related lived experience - reach out! i’d love to hear from you.
+this train of thought ends abruptly here… i don’t have an answer for these questions! i have a lot of faith that i’m only 22 - answers will come with time. but if you have answers, or if you have related lived experience - please reach out! i’d love to hear from you.

+---

+**_alternate title:_** **on purpose, privilege, ambition, and the euphoria of nature**